jlarsson/node-prevalence/README.md

 - Queries may inspect the data model (in parallel controlled by a read lock)
 - Commands may alter the data model (serially controlled by a write lock)
-- Commands must be described (with name and a handler) and invokations are logged with name and argument to a durable history (journal) so that the command can be re-executed on startup, thus restoring the model to the last known state.
+- Commands must be described (with name and a handler) and invocations are logged with name and argument to a durable history (journal) so that the command can be re-executed on startup, thus restoring the model to the last known state.
 - Results from queries and commands are by default serialized (i.e. deep copied), eliminating some nasty race conditions.